Improved Direct Product Theorems for Randomized Query Complexity: Questions for future work

 \item It is still unknown what worst-case success probability in computing $f^{\otimes k}$ can be achieved in general, when the number of queries allowed is $\alpha R_2(f) k$ for $\alpha \gg 1$.
-(As mentioned earlier, $O(R_2(f) k \log k)$ queries always suffice to achieve high success probability.)
-The corresponding question in the quantum query model was settled by Buhrman et al.~\cite{BNRdW}.
+The corresponding question in the quantum query model was settled by \cite{BNRdW}.
+As mentioned earlier, $O(R_2(f) k \log k)$ queries always suffice to compute $f^{\otimes k}$ with high success probability; work of \cite{FPRU} implies that we cannot do better than this by using a bounded-error randomized algorithm for $f$ in a black-box fashion.

-Our Theorem~\ref{mainsdpt} would help resolve this question, if we could identify a function $f$ and distribution $\mu$ for which $\suc{\alpha R_2(f)}{\mu}(f)$ approaches 1 not-too-quickly as $\alpha$ grows (say, not faster than $1 - 2^{-O(\alpha)}$, for $\alpha$ in a reasonable range).
-The AND/OR-tree evaluation problem, whose randomized query complexity was studied in~\cite{SW86}, might be a good candidate.

-\item Can our direct product theorem be extended to the quantum query model?
-The main difficulty is that the natural analogue of the conditional-independence property we used in Theorem~\ref{mainsdpt} is false for quantum query algorithms.
-The close connection shown by Reichardt~\cite{Rei09} between quantum query complexity and \emph{span programs} may be useful in pursuing this question.

-\item Can the ideas in this paper help improve our understanding of the direct product problem in the communication and circuit models, or other computational settings? \end{itemize}
+\item Can ideas from our work be helpful in obtaining new results in other computational models?
+For example, \cite{LR11} prove a threshold DPT for quantum query algorithms computing Boolean functions, where the query bound scales as $\Omega(Q_2(f) k)$.
+Can we extend this to a \emph{generalized} threshold DPT, analogous to our Theorem~\ref{gen_tsdpt}?